Terrorist friend of arena bomber freed from jail despite Parole Board concerns

 The 31-year-old was released from HMP Full Sutton in East Yorkshire on Tuesday when his sentence came to an end, the PA news agency understands.

-Two months ago the Parole Board had refused to free him early because he was still considered a “high risk of serious harm to the public” and given his “propensity to radicalise others”.
+It comes two months after the Parole Board refused to free him early because he was still considered a “high risk of serious harm to the public” and had a “propensity to radicalise others”.

 Abdallah was recalled to prison for breaching licence conditions in 2021.

-Despite losing his latest parole board two months ago, he is now eligible for automatic release from prison because his sentence – set in court by a judge – has expired.
+Despite losing his latest parole bid in September, he is now eligible for automatic release from prison because his sentence – set in court by a judge – has expired.

 The Islamic extremist played an “important role” in Abedi’s radicalisation, according to a report from the inquiry into the attack.